Salon Quality Shampoos: 5 Top Picks for Softer, Healthier Hair

 If your hair situation is…Prioritize this in a salon shampooTop pick from this list

-Dry, color-treated hair that feels dull and tangly Sulfate-free cleansing, softening slip, a rinse that feels clean (not coated) Pureology Hydrate Shampoo
+Dry, color-treated hair that feels dull and tangly Sulfate-free cleansing, softening slip, and a rinse that feels clean rather than coated Pureology Hydrate Shampoo

-Bleached or heat-styled hair that breaks easily Bond-supporting feel, reduced friction while detangling, smoother dry-down Olaplex No. 4 Bond Maintenance Shampoo
+Bleached or heat-styled hair that breaks easily A gentler wash, better slip while detangling, and a smoother finish after drying Olaplex No. 4 Bond Maintenance Shampoo

-Fresh color that fades fast or looks less glossy after a few washes Gentler cleansing, color-friendly finish, shine-preserving feel Redken Color Extend Magnetics Shampoo
+Fresh color that fades fast or loses shine after a few washes Gentler cleansing and a color-friendly formula that helps hair stay glossy Redken Color Extend Magnetics Shampoo

-Coarse, very dry hair that frizzes and puffs up as it dries Richer, smoothing wash that leaves lengths plush and controlled Kérastase Nutritive Bain Satin Riche Shampoo
+Coarse, very dry hair that frizzes and puffs up as it dries A richer, smoothing wash that leaves lengths softer and more controlled Kérastase Nutritive Bain Satin Riche Shampoo

 Quick Care Guide: Make Any Salon Shampoo Work Better